CYB3R-JUNKI3/High-on-Life-VR/README.md

 ## Important Notes / FAQ's
-:question: _During dialogues, my view is forced forwards_
+:question: _During some dialogues, my view is forced forwards_

 :bulb: This is so you are always facing the character talking, I may modify/improve this in a future update